markd88/The-Preservation-Project/Assets/tileset/README.md

 3. Use non-Tiled mode (create **object layer**) to create a map only.
 	- Tutorial: [Tiled Map Editor Tutorial Part 5: Non-Tile Maps](https://www.youtube.com/watch?time_continue=2&v=ORhC48773bw&embeds_euri=https%3A%2F%2Fgamefromscratch.com%2Ftiled-map-editor-tutorial-series%2F&feature=emb_logo)

-4. After you finish your design, please exporting As: level-X-primary.json
+4. After you finish your design, please use "Export As": level-X-present.json
-	- Note: the save button (Ctrl + S) won't be able to export the "type" of each object to the JSON file, so you have to use "Export As..." after you complete your work.
+	- Note: the save button (Ctrl + S) won't generate the "type" of each object to the JSON file, so you have to use "Export As..." after you complete your work.

 # Example: LEVEL 0